aws/aws-cdk/packages/@aws-cdk/aws-cloudtrail/README.md

 ### Amazon CloudWatch Logs

 CloudTrail events can be delivered to a CloudWatch Logs LogGroup.
-By default, a new LogGroup is created with a default retention setting.
-The following code enables sending CloudWatch logs but specifies a particular retention period for the created Log Group.
+By default, a new LogGroup is created with a default retention setting, a new Log Role is created with a default permission setting.
+The following code enables sending CloudWatch logs and specifies a particular retention period for the created Log Group.

 ```ts
 const trail = new cloudtrail.Trail(this, 'CloudTrail', {